 Paul says that God is going to transform our lowly body like Christ’s glorious body.
 Chapters before, Paul was talking about his inner debate about leaving his body or staying.
 (Philippians 1:21-24) Paul’s preference is to be with Christ, which would mean leaving his body.
 But the church needs him, so he stays.
-That he distinguishes living separately from his body and the resurrection is crucial to understanding Paul’s thought.
+That he distinguishes living separately from his body immediately after death and that this proceeds the resurrection is crucial to understanding Paul’s thought.
+This can’t be understated.
 That’s a good segway to my next couple of passages.

 Those who are with the Lord are those who died in Christ.
 God raises their bodies by rejoining their spirits with their bodies, and those who are alive when Jesus comes experience transformation of their bodies.